RintarouTW/LaTeX4TwitchChat/docs/README.md

 A simple Chrome extension to render and copy $\LaTeX$ in Twitch Chat messages.
 Some functions via commands, ex: plotting a function, draw graphs, matrix calculation, etc.

-I'm from Taiwan, sry for my poor English.
-You may check [my twitch channel](https://twitch.tv/RintarouTW) to see the live demo.
+I'm from Taiwan, sorry for my poor English.
+You may check [my Twitch channel](https://twitch.tv/RintarouTW) to see the live demo.

 ## Features